Is Your Florida Elevator Code Compliant? A Guide to Door Lock Monitoring (DLM)

 The Next Code Hurdle: Unintended Car Movement (UCM)

 Building owners in Florida should be aware of another upcoming code change.
 By August 1st, 2028, elevators must comply with Section 2.19.2 of ASME A17.1 elevator code.
-This regulation aims to address Unintended Car Movement (UCM) and Ascending Car Overspeed (ACO) concerns.
+This regulation aims to address Unintended Car Movement (UCM) and Ascending Car Overspeed (ACO) concerns by initiating a requirement for elevator brake redundancy.

 Taking Action: Ensure Elevator Safety and Code Compliance